 One critical aspect of the gut immune system is its ability to distinguish between harmful and harmless antigens.
 When the gut immune system functions correctly, it can mount a robust immune response against pathogens while maintaining tolerance to beneficial microbes and food antigens.
 However, when the gut immune system is dysregulated, it can result in chronic inflammation, autoimmune reactions, and other health issues.

 The gut immune system is also closely connected to other systems of the body, including the central nervous system and the endocrine system.
 This interconnectedness allows for bidirectional communication between the gut and other organs and can impact various aspects of health, including mood, cognition, and metabolic function.
 These complex interactions are often the root cause of chronic illness, which can be addressed by functional medicine in Del Mar.

-How can Acupuncture support the Gut Immune System?
+How can Acupuncture Support the Gut Immune System?

 Acupuncture has been shown to modulate various aspects of the gut-immune system by regulating immune cell activity, reducing inflammation, and promoting gut microbiome balance.
 Acupuncture stimulates the release of endogenous opioids and other neuropeptides, which can modulate immune function and inflammation.
 It can also regulate the autonomic nervous system, which plays a crucial role in gut function and immunity.